 When you see a marshrutka coming, flag it down and ask if it’s going to Goris.
-Don’t be disheartened if they don’t stop–it’s because they don’t have enough space for you.
+Don’t be disheartened if they don’t stop–it’s because they don’t have enough space.

 Make sure to show up a little early to ensure you have time to catch one that still has space.
 The earlier, the better.
 A marshrutka from Yeghegnadzor to Goris should cost 2,000 AMD per person.
 The ride is approximately 2 hours long.

 Drop-off in Goris

 The drop off point in Goris is a bit removed from the city center, next to a gas station and a hotel.

 To get to wherever you’re staying in the city center, you can either walk for 20 minutes or so (on the bright side, it’s downhill) or take a taxi for a couple hundred AMD.
 We stayed at Hotel Vivas while in Goris, which we can definitely recommend.
 It was one of the cheapest options, the beds were super comfortable, it was right next to a tasty restaurant, and the owner spoke a bit of English as well.